We aim to deliver an art education that is a broad and exciting experience for every pupil.

-The curriculum is designed for our pupils to explore and develop an understanding of different materials and techniques in 2D, 3D and digital media, gaining knowledge of art history and different cultures.
-All pupils are taught for two periods per cycle in small class sizes (maximum of 14 pupils).
-Pupils also benefit from having creative days, where they can explore their ideas and realise their intentions through to finished pieces of work over a sustained period of focus.
+The curriculum is designed for pupils to explore and develop an understanding of different materials and techniques in 2D, 3D and digital media, gaining knowledge of art history and diverse cultures.
+All pupils are taught for three periods per cycle in small class sizes.

 Key Stage 4

-GCSE – ART AND DESIGN, FINE ART (EDEXCEL)
+GCSE – ART AND DESIGN, FINE ART (Eduqas)

 The course is split into two units.
-Unit one consists of a personal portfolio of work which has a 60% weighting of the overall qualification.
-Unit two is the externally set assignment which has a weighting of 40%.
+Unit One consists of a personal portfolio of work that has a 60% weighting of the overall qualification.
+Unit Two is the externally set assignment which has a weighting of 40%.
 Both units are internally assessed and externally standardised.

 FACILITIES AND RESOURCES